olibu/agenda/doc/UserGuide.md

 As soon as the time is near to the end, the color of the count down cycle will change.

 In case of "automatic movement" the next agenda entry will be activated.
-Otherwise the color of the count down cylcle will change to red and the additional time will be added to the end time of the meeting.
+Otherwise the color of the count down cycle will change to red and the additional time will be added to the end time of the meeting.
 Thus you will be able to see when the meeting will end in case your further agenda entries will be finished in time.

 If you are finished with an agenda entry earlier, you can move to the next one with the "next" button.
 In case you fall back to an earlier agenda entry you can click on the "previous" button.